Northern Biodiversity and Ecosystem Functioning

 Post-doctoral researcher

-We will have an opening for a post-doctoral researcher in late 2023 or in 2024.
+We will have an opening for a post-doctoral researcher in 2024.
 Prospective postdocs are encouraged to contact Elina to discuss their interests.
 I am also glad to discuss ideas for proposals.